scalar/scalar/README.md

 scalar mock openapi.json --watch --port 8080
 ```

-## Share
+### Share

 Want to share your OpenAPI file?
-It’s as easy as this:
+The following command will upload the given specification [to our sandbox](https://sandbox.scalar.com/):

 ```bash
 scalar share openapi.json